ena-infrastructure/specifications/ena-oauth2-profile.md

 Entities compliant with this profile that support the `resource` parameter MUST adhere to the requirements stated in \[[RFC8707](#rfc8707)\], with the following additions and clarifications:

-* Unless overridden by local policy, the client MUST use the Resource Identifier of the protected resource it is requesting access to as the value of the `resource` parameter.
-See [Section 4.3, Protected Resource Identity and Registration](#protected-resource-identity-and-registration).
+* If the Resource Identifier of the protected resource (see [Section 4.3](#protected-resource-identity-and-registration)) is known to the client, this identifier SHOULD be used as the value of the `resource` parameter.
+If the Resource Identifier is not known to the client, the `resource` parameter MUST be assigned in accordance with the requirements in Section 2 of \[[RFC8707](#rfc8707)\].

 * An authorization server receiving a `resource` parameter that it cannot map to a protected resource under its control MUST reject the request and return an error response where the `error` parameter is set to `invalid_target`.
 This requirement applies even if multiple resource values are provided and only one of them cannot be mapped.